-The proposal seeks approval to demolish an existing public amenities building (clubroom) and construct a new public amenities building (clubroom) at Melrose Park, Lavington, which will improve public facilities for persons using the park and surrounding area.
+The proposal seeks approval to retrofit an existing public amenities building (clubroom) and construct a new public amenities building (clubroom) at Sarvaas Park, North Albury, which will improve public facilities for persons using the park and surrounding area.
+Works also include the demolition of an existing small public toilet building.